When you tell someone your goal or intention for an interaction, they are more likely to listen to you, rather than defend themselves or get annoyed.

-If you're talking about an important subject, or if you know you might get a mixed response, or if the other person might jump to a negative conclusion, then definitely use this tip at work or at home.
-It's a good one!
+If you're bringing up an important subject, expecting a mixed response, or if the other person might jump to a negative conclusion, then use this tip at work or home.

-Whatever your intention or desire is for that one interaction, you tell them at the beginning of the conversation.
+Whatever your intention or desire is for that one interaction, tell them at the beginning of the conversation.